Risk Management vs. Innovation in Your Technology Strategy

 How the pillars of technology strategy work together for innovation.

-How can a business set, assess, and rechart its strategic direction and reach its business objectives (1) without a reliable stream of big data (3) from which it can generate true insights from its own real-time customer and market data (not merely someone else’s …)?
+- How can a business set, assess, and rechart its strategic direction and reach its business objectives (1) without a reliable stream of data (3) from which it can generate true insights from its own real-time customer and systems data (not merely someone else’s …)?

 This list of questions could go on and on.
 There are countless scenarios where these four pillars need to be aligned and allowed to talk to each other as and when they need to enable your business to deliver the whole experience AND be in a position to scale up for further innovation.